rlugojr/Documentation/content/tutorials/03_Advanced/Solid_Particle_System.md

 As you can note, all the particles are double-linked to their previous and next neighbours.

 ## SPS Management
-You have also access to some SPS properties :
+You have access to some SPS properties :

 * **SPS.particles** : this is the array containing all the particles.
 You should iterate over this array in _initParticles()_ function for instance.
 * **SPS.nbParticles** : this is number of particles in the SPS.